Bugsbugme/javascript-workshop-2023/1_variables_and_types/Data_Types.md

 # [Data Types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#data_types)

-It's a common requirement in programming languages, to specify the the data type when declaring variables.
+It's a common requirement in programming languages to specify the the data type when declaring variables.
 JavaScript though, is "dynamically typed" meaning you don't need to do this and types are automatically converted when they need to be. - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_Types#data_type_conversion)

 These are some of the [primitive data types](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) you can work with in JavaScript.